 Walking in, Bread & Butter feels more like an artist’s studio than a t-shirt factory.
-With twenty-one years of experience and a steady stream of repeat clients to show for it, owner Melanie Wall enjoys running a truly “small business.”
+With over 25 years of experience and a steady stream of repeat clients to show for it, owner Melanie Wall enjoys running a truly “small business.”
 “It’s great to find out that not everyone is into the ‘bigger-is-better’ mindset and that people consciously seek out local companies to support.”

 Whether starting the design process, putting the finishing touches on the printing, or packing the shirts for pick-up, Bread & Butter adheres to a simple philosophy.
 “It’s important to remember it’s not just ink on a shirt…that it becomes personal on a lot of levels.
 The shirt may represent a business logo, an event participated in, or a cause that is significant to the wearer.
 It’s an article of clothing that will potentially be worn over and over for years.
 Everyone owns certain t-shirts that are literally threadbare before they will part with them.
 They become part of their identity,” says Melanie.
 “As printers, we are lucky to be part of such a personal process.”